YangshuaiWang/YangshuaiWang.github.io/_pages/researches.md

 I am broadly interested in the numerical analysis and scientific computing, especially in molecular modeling in materials science, including:

 ## Machine-learned Interatomic Potentials (MLIPs)

-I am interested in the numerical analysis of MLIPs, integrating concepts from physics, materials science, and data science to develop a systematic approach to interatomic potential modeling.
-My work emphasizes understanding approximation errors and their propagation in MLIPs frameworks.
+My research focuses on the numerical analysis and development of Machine-learned Interatomic Potentials (MLIPs), integrating interdisciplinary concepts from physics, materials science, applied mathematics, and data science.
+I aim to establish a systematic framework for modeling interatomic interactions, with a particular emphasis on understanding and minimizing approximation errors and propagating them through MLIP models to improve predictive accuracy and reliability.

 **Highlights:**
-- *Mathematical theory of MLIPs*: generalisation error analysis;
+- *Mathematical Foundations of MLIPs*:
-uncertainty quantification and active learning; inverse problems;
+  - Analysis of generalization error and uncertainty quantification to assess model robustness;
+  - Active learning strategies to optimize data efficiency and improve model performance;
+  - Solving inverse problems for data-driven discovery of interatomic interactions.
-- *Modeling and simulations of MLIPs*: crystalline defects (dislocations, grain-boundaries and random alloys); 2D materials; vibrational entropy; coarse-grained molecular dynamics; accelerated molecular dynamics;
+- *Modeling and simulations of MLIPs*:
+  - Study of crystalline defects, including dislocations, grain boundaries, and random alloys;
+  - Exploration of 2D materials and their unique interatomic behaviors;
+  - Modeling vibrational entropy for thermodynamic property predictions;
+  - Development of coarse-grained molecular dynamics approaches for large-scale systems;
+  - Accelerated molecular dynamics simulations for efficient exploration of atomic-scale phenomena.

 **Corresponding Papers:**
 >